North Carolina Social Security Disability Attorney

 You received your notice of reconsideration.
 This is your second denial.
 You are in shock at being denied twice by the Social Security Administration after they have requested so much information from you, your family, and your doctor.

 You must request the next level of appeal, a hearing before an Administrative Law Judge (ALJ).
-It usually takes 8-14 months for your hearing to be scheduled, and this timeframe can be even longer if you live close to Greensboro and Fayetteville, NC.
+It usually takes 4 -14 months to schedule your hearing, and this timeframe can be even longer if you live near Greensboro and Fayetteville, NC.

 The Bishop Law Firm has experience with hearings, what ALJs expect, and what an ALJ needs to have to approve your disability case.